Kiryathil Nair: Relation with Samantha Kshatriyas

-The caste boundary between Kiryathil Nair and Samantha Kshatriya is very minor and therefore many families among the Kiryathils, over the course of time, became recognised as Samanthan and vice versa.
+The caste boundary between Kiryathil Nair and Samantha Nair is very minor and therefore many families among the Kiryathils, over the course of time, became recognised as Samanthan and vice versa.
 As anthropologist Christopher Fuller notes, all Kshatriyas of Kerala are "super-eminent Nairs."
-The Kiryathils served as regional rulers, lords and military chieftains for various kings of Kerala, including the Zamorin, and owned vast amounts of lands and raised soldiers.
+The Kiriyathil Nairs served as regional rulers, lords and military chieftains for various kingdom's of Kerala, including the Zamorin, and owned vast amounts of lands and raised soldiers.